JoshRodz027/Telegram_bot/README.md

 Not much data cleaning is done for the training stage.
 Simply running src\training.py would create a .h5 model in the resources folder.

 NOTE: I plan to create a more robust data ingestion pipeline that can be used for training data and test data.
-#### Inference
+#### Inference/Predict
 The data preprocess for prediction,model instantiation and inference is done in src\chatbot.py.

-NOTE: I have future plans to clean this up and creat a model class that handles this and training together under one model class
+NOTE: I have future plans to clean this up and create a model class that handles this and training together under one model class

 ### FUTURE PLANS